stlab/libraries/libraries/channel/receiver/operator_pipe.md

 pure-name: operator|
 defined-in-header: stlab/channel.hpp
 declaration: operator|()
-description: Attaches the given process to this receiver
+description: Creates a new receiver, attaches the given process as downstream to it and returns this new receiver.
+The new receiver inherits the executor from its upstream receiver if not an alternative executor is attached.
 entities:
   - kind: methods
     list: